lbryio/spec/index.md

 ### Identities

 Channels are the unit of identity in the LBRY system.
-A channel is simply a claim that start with @ and contains a metadata structure for identities rather than content.
+A channel is a claim that start with `@` and contains a metadata structure for identities rather than content.
 Once a channel claim is accepted on the blockchain, content claims that are signed with the channel’s private key will appear in lists under that channel (fixme: how does the protocol enforce/provide this?).

 The purpose of channels is to allow content to be clustered under a single pseudonym or identity, sort of like a username.